yarnabrina/learn-model-context-protocol/README.md

 ## License

-This is distributed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).

+Copyright (C) 2025 Anirban Ray

+See the [LICENSE](LICENSE) file for details.

 ## Usage